GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 hermes

-If you can't update, disable unused providers and tools in config to reduce startup load:
+Fix: update to current, where heavyweight backends lazy-install on first use.
+If you cannot update, disable unused providers and tools to reduce startup load:

 # ~/.hermes/config.yaml